-I am an educator, writer, researcher, developer and student of all things education.
-I have worked in various teaching and management roles in education for twenty-six years.
+I am an educator, writer, researcher, consultant and student of all things education.
+I have worked in various teaching and management roles in education for twenty-seven years.
 I have worked in government and private schools, country and city, single sex and co-ed.
 Currently I am the Research Officer and a writer at Santa Maria College, and I write a blog for Wesley College, both in Western Australia.

 When educating children it is impossible to separate learning from wellbeing.
 Children must be physically and mentally healthy in order to learn.
 For that reason, a lot of my writing draws on health and psychology frameworks.
 In turn, if at school children are thriving in their learning and gathering essential skills and knowledge, they are preparing for a life well lived.